Chelsea F.C.: BlueCo ownership (2022–present)

 On 3 June 2024, Enzo Maresca was announced as Pochettino's replacement.
-He led Chelsea to win the Conference League after a 4–1 win against Real Betis in the final in Wrocław, as they became the first team to win all of the European trophies.
+He led Chelsea to win the Conference League after a 4–1 win against Real Betis in the final in Wrocław, as they became the first team to win all of the European trophies except the European Champion Clubs' Cup, the predecessor of the UEFA Champions League.
 On 13 July 2025, he also guided Chelsea to victory in the 2025 FIFA Club World Cup, the first edition of the expanded competition, when Chelsea secured the trophy with a 3–0 win over Champions League winners Paris Saint-Germain in the final.
+He left Chelsea on 1 January 2026 by mutual consent.

+On 6 January 2026, Liam Rosenior was appointed as the new Chelsea head coach on a six-and-a-half-year deal.
+He was sacked on 22 April 2026, after losing five consecutive league games; Calum McFarlane was appointed as interim head coach until the end of the season.

+On 17 May 2026, Xabi Alonso was appointed as the new Chelsea manager on a four-year contract, starting from 1 July 2026.

+On 16 September 2026, Clearlake Capital acquired the ownership interest of Todd Boehly and Mark Walter and therefore took full control of the club.
+Todd Boehly stepped down as chairman after his four-year tenure.